dvdmtw98/blog/Post Vault/articles/2022-08-13-docker-101-part-3-containers.md

 ### Detached/ Daemon Mode

 Containers that are started in detached mode start in the background and do not attach themselves to our terminal.
-Lets try this using the [MySQL](https://hub.docker.com/_/mysql) image.
+Let us try this using the [MySQL](https://hub.docker.com/_/mysql) image.

 ```
 docker image pull mysql